routingblog/arbitration/content/docs/problems.md

 - Where the employee was self-represented the employee win rate was substantially smaller versus cases where the employee was represented by counsel.
 Award amounts are also smaller. [^colvinempirical7] This counters the argument that arbitration may reduce the need for attorneys.

-- The {{< gloss/abbrx "FAA" >}} creates an incentive for entities to self-deregulate through private contract [^glover1]
+- The {{< gloss/abbrx "FAA" >}} creates an incentive for entities to self-deregulate through private contract. [^glover1]

 - Companies may suffer adverse publicity if it is perceived as attempting to use arbitration to gain unfair advantage over its customers, vendors, or the public.
 Although these economic incentives toward fairness are not trivial, neither are they particularly powerful.
 A company’s problematic arbitration conduct is unlikely to be significantly salient to its overall customer base or the general public. [^stempelkangaroo4]

 - Empirical Data is hard to obtain. [^rand1] Companies may not provide relevant information to consumers even when legally required. [^rand2]

-- Forced arbitration clauses and class action bans are now a basic feature of form contracts [^wealthxfer3]
+- Forced arbitration clauses and class action bans are now a basic feature of form contracts. [^wealthxfer3]

 # Empirical Data & Research

 - We have little empirical verification of the claims made both for and against arbitration and {{< gloss/abbrx "ADR" >}}, including positive assertions made about reduced cost, speed, and access to dispute mechanisms. [^galanterhaves3] The little empirical data we have consistently shows an anti-employee bias.
 Basic questions such as the typical characteristics and outcomes of cases in employment arbitration remain to be definitively answered. [^colvinempirical1]

-- Although the plaintiff compensation rate would be very instructive of the role of litigation, because of a lack of data, it cannot be computed from prior research [^congresswrong4]
+- Although the plaintiff compensation rate would be very instructive of the role of litigation, because of a lack of data, it cannot be computed from prior research. [^congresswrong4]

 - Most arbitration agreements do not require reasoned or even written opinions. [^galanterhaves1]